rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 ### Performance Considerations
 When using streams, it's essential to consider the performance implications of the operations being performed.
 For instance, operations like `filter` and `map` are intermediate operations and are lazy, meaning they are not executed until a terminal operation (like `collect`, `forEach`, etc.) is invoked.
 This can lead to performance optimizations as the stream processes elements only when necessary.

-#### Conclusion
+### Conclusion
 Java Streams provide a robust framework for processing collections in a functional style.
-Understanding operations like `groupingBy`, `partitioningBy`, and `collectingAndThen`, along with the appropriate use of parallel streams, can significantly enhance the efficiency and readability of your code.
-Always be mindful of the context in which you use these operations to ensure optimal performance and maintainability.
+Understanding operations like groupingBy, partitioningBy, and collectingAndThen, along with the appropriate use of parallel streams, can significantly enhance the efficiency and readability of your code.
+Always be mindful of the context in which you use these operations to ensure optimal performance and maintainability. ### Additional Stream Operations

 #### Mapping
 The `map` operation can also be used in conjunction with other operations to transform data in more complex ways.
 For instance, you can use it to convert objects to a different type or to extract specific fields from objects.